dsrhaslab/lazyfs/README.md

 ./scripts/umount-lazyfs.sh --help
 ```

-Finally, to inject faults one could append/echo the clear cache command to the fifo path specified above.
+Finally, one can control LazyFS by echoing the following commands to the faults fifo file:

 * **Clear cache,** this command clears any un-fsynced data: